APEX

 ❌ Get selected for the RX 33/34 Cycle

 Unfortunately, we were not selected for the REXUS Cycle 33/34.
-ESA reasoned that our System is too complex to be fully developed in one and a half years.
-But we were encouraged to further improve our concept and give it another try next year.
+ESA reasoned that our system is too complex to be fully developed in one and a half years.
+We were encouraged to further improve our concept and give it another try the coming year.

-And this is what we will do.
-We will restart the project with a concept phase, while in parallel developing demonstrator experiments for key technologies
+We restarted the project with a concept phase, while in parallel developing demonstrator experiments for key technologies.

 ✅ Concept Phase II (January-February 2024)